adamsamec/VoiceToggle/README.md

 ## Download

-- The latest version of [VoiceToggle for NVDA 2023.2 and newer can be downloaded here][VoiceToggle-download] and is also available thrugh NVDA Add-on Store.
+VoiceToggle for NVDA is available thrugh NVDA Add-on Store, or can be [downloaded here][VoiceToggle-download].
-- The old [VoiceToggle 1.4.1 for NVDA 2023.1 and older can be downloaded here][VoiceToggle-download-nvda-2023-1], but this version is no longer maintained and does not have the latest updates.

 ## Changelog